Vladimir Nikolovski: Club career

-Born in Skopje, Vardar Banovina, he began playing with the FK Vardar youth team in 1950. later being incorporated into the first team of Vardar in 1954.
+Born in Skopje, Republic of Macedonia, he began playing with the FK Vardar youth team in 1950. later being incorporated into the first team of Vardar in 1954.
 As a talented youngster, he came to the Yugoslav capital Belgrade in 1958 to join the Red Star Belgrade.
 He stayed on Red Star two seasons, and despite being a promising forward, made only six appearances and scored one goal in the Yugoslav First League.
 However, the time he spent there were golden years for the team, with Red Star winning two consecutive championships, in 1959 and 1960, and the Yugoslav Cup in 1959 (his first season he won the double).
 He played alongside great names of Yugoslav football such as Dragoslav Šekularac, Bora Kostić, Vladimir Beara, Vladimir Durković, Miljan Zeković, Ljubomir Spajić, Vladica Popović, Lazar Tasić, Ivan Toplak, Anton Rudinski, and it was consequently very hard for him to find a place in the starting eleven.

 Nikolovski returned to Vardar, which was a productive move.
 It meant a continuation of winning national trophies, with Vardar winning the 1960–61 Yugoslav Cup, and Nikolovski scoring the opening goal of the 2–1 victory in the championship game.
 He became one of the legendary players of Vardar.

 In 1966, in a transfer worth 40,000 British pounds, Nikolovski signed with Turkish giant Galatasaray, becoming their first foreigner since the club became professional.
 It ended up being a bad move for Nikolovski since he managed to play only four games in the Süper Lig and one in the Turkish Cup.

 After returning from Turkey he retired from his playing career, and became director at a supermarket at Skopje.